Complete Guide to Flash Photography for Beginners

 Soft Box Extender

-For a little more money, a soft box extender provides a nice soft flash ideal for portraits.
+For a little more money, a soft box extender provides a soft flash that is ideal for portraits.
 You can get different sizes and colours to control the light.

 Strobe Reflector Umbrella